Amazon Alexa: History

 In October 2019, Amazon announced the expansion of Alexa to Brazil, in Portuguese, together with Bose, Intelbras, and LG.
 In November 2019, Amazon introduced Echo Studio, a Dolby Atmos-compatible surround sound Alexa speaker.
 Hoped-for revenue never materialized from people using voice ordering for Amazon products or services from partners such as Domino's Pizza and Uber.
 Alexa does not play audio ads, and display ads were relatively unsuccessful.
 In 2019 an all-hands crisis meeting was called to address the issue, and a hiring freeze was instated.
 In 2022, with the division losing several billion dollars per quarter, the company started laying off Alexa employees en masse.
 Echo Show devices began serving hidable ads for Alexa skills and other products in December 2022, followed by ads promoting shopping for specific products on Amazon (which respawn quicker) in November 2023.
+Also in November 2023, Amazon directed Alexa employees to train a large language model codenamed "Olympus".
+In December 2024, Amazon announced its own set of AI models under the Nova brand.
 In February 2025, Amazon introduced Alexa+, the latest version of their voice assistant, which is powered by generative AI.
 Alexa+ was announced to be free for all Prime members.
+On the same day Alexa+ was announced, Anthropic announced that Claude models were part of Alexa+.
+In January 2026, Amazon expanded Alexa+ to the web with the launch of Alexa.com, allowing users to interact with the assistant through a browser in addition to voice and mobile platforms.
+The move positioned Alexa+ in more direct competition with web-based AI chatbots such as ChatGPT and Gemini.
+Alexa+ was made available to everyone in the U.S. nearly a year after launch on 4 February 2026.

+In early 2026, Amazon entered advanced discussions to invest up to $50 billion in OpenAI as part of a potential artificial intelligence partnership so that OpenAI's models could be integrated into Amazon's digital assistant Alexa and other internal projects.

+After criticism that AI chatbots like ChatGPT and Claude have become easier to communicate with, Amazon announce that Alexa will be upgraded, turning it into a more chatty device which will be able to follow threads and be more proactive in its responses in 2026.